karthik/ddd/10-morgue.md

 This tradeoff will change over time as the relative costs also change.
 For example, if it becomes technologically cheaper and easier to document data more rigorously in the same time as it takes to do poorly now, then there is no reason why more people cannot do this, even when the benefits are not immediately apparent.

 Two was to think of the spaceship are the "light aeroplane" and the "heavy falcon".
 Light aeroplane data come with accompanying human readable README file that describes the data and a machine readable format for reading in the data.
 Heavy Falcon data have complete information to completely reproduce the data, intructions, motivation, manual, and so on, with a format that is transferrable.

+# publishing + repositories

+One example of this is **Elsevier's Data In Brief**, which aims to provide an outlet where researchers can easily share and reuse data by publishing articles about the data to improve reproducibility, enhance discoverability by taking it out of the supplementary materials, increase traffic and citations to both the research articles and the data, pave the way for collaborations.
+Data In Brief welcome data from all research areas.

+Of particular interest are the sections **Completed specifications table** and **complete description of the experimental design and materials and methods**

+The completed specifications table details information on subject area, data type (image, table, text file, graph),the data format (raw, filtered, analysed), how the data was acquired, related articles, data accessibility (it is in a public repo etc), and features of the experimental factors and features, and related research article.

+As another example, Elsevier's guidelines on "a complete description of the experimental design and materials and methods", state that:

+> Offer a complete description of the experimental design and methods used to acquire the data and, where applicable, to perform the analysis.
+Include any relevant figures and tables needed to understand the data fully.
+Please also provide, where applicable, any code files used for base-level analysis or filtering of the data

+- This is a good standard, but it does not provide explicit instructions.

+It is also unclear what the _license_ for data in brief is, as it appears to be CC-BY, but upon acceptance of an article, authors are asked to complete an 'Exclusive License Agreement' [more information](https://www.elsevier.com/about/our-business/policies/copyright), and that third party reuse of open access articles is determined by the author's choice of [user license](https://www.elsevier.com/about/our-business/policies/open-access-licenses).
+Finally, to provide open access, this journal has an open access fee, which further limits the impact of the paper.

+### Journal, "Data".

+Another journal of data publishing is ["Data"](http://www.mdpi.com/journal/data).
+This journal has two sections (taken verbatim from their site):

+1. > Methods: the Methods section publishes research articles, review papers and technical notes on methods for collecting, processing (treating), managing, storing and analyzing scientific and scholarly data.
+Related source code, if available, can be deposited as supplementary material.

+2. > Data Descriptors: the Data Descriptors section publishes descriptions of scientific and scholarly datasets (one dataset per paper).
+Described datasets need to be publicly deposited prior to publication, preferably under an open license, thus allowing others to re-use the dataset.
+Small datasets might also be published as supplementary material to the dataset paper in the journal Data.
+The link to the publicly hosted version of the dataset must be given in the paper.
+Data descriptors therefore provide easy citability, traceability and accountability of datasets used in scientific research.
+Research articles published elsewhere based on the data can link back to the data descriptors via a standard reference and DOI number.
+Data descriptors are published under a CC BY license, thus allowing the reuse of the descriptions in other research papers without copyright infringement.